Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Numerical Demonstration

 \section{Numerical Demonstration}

-Although the results presented in Tables~\ref{table:NeqDLPotential} and ~\ref{table:NeqPotential} hold for any non--equilibrium system consisting of subsystem and bath, the extensive variables and waste heat that appear in these relationships are system-specific, and there is no general theory on the basis of which non--equilibrium thermodynamic potentials can be obtained.
-However, it is possible to evaluate them as functions of the intensive and extensive variables using an optimization algorithm.
-Here, as a demonstration, we evaluate non--equilibrium thermodynamic potentials numerically using the thermodynamic SB model.\cite{KT24JCP1}
+Although the results presented in Tables~\ref{table:NeqDLPotential} and ~\ref{table:NeqPotential} hold for any non-equilibrium system consisting of subsystem and bath, the extensive variables and entropy production that appear in these relationships are system-specific, and there is no general theory on the basis of which non-equilibrium thermodynamic potentials can be obtained.
+However, it is possible to evaluate them as functions of intensive and extensive variables using an optimization algorithm.
+Here, as a demonstration, we evaluate non-equilibrium thermodynamic potentials numerically using the thermodynamic SB model.\cite{KT24JCP1,KT24JCP3}